synchronicity-labs/translation-starter/README.md

 ## Running locally

-### 1. Clone your GitHub repository to your local machine
+### 1. Clone your GitHub repository to your local machine and make sure to use Node version 19.1.0 or above.

 ### 2. Link your project using the `Vercel CLI`